Diversion for Possess More Than Twice Catch Limit of Abalone

-At court, Sam made submissions that our client had no prior convictions and was otherwise of excellent character.
-He also discussed the client’s personal circumstances.
-The judge was ultimately convinced to grant the client a diversion for Possess More Than Twice Catch Limit of Abalone.
+At court, we made submissions that our client had no prior convictions and was otherwise of excellent character.
+We also discussed the client’s personal circumstances.

 This was an excellent result for the client.
 He wished to avoid having a criminal record and he was granted the opportunity to make this so by participating in a diversion program.

 - The amount of abalone in the accused’s possession is more than twice the catch limit in place at a particular fishery.

 DISCLAIMER: This is a real case study of an actual case from our files.
 Details pertaining to the client have been changed to protect their privacy.
 The sentence imposed and the charge have not been altered.
 These case studies are published to demonstrate real outcomes and give an indication of possible tariffs in Court.
 We do not guarantee a similar case on these charges will get the same result.
 Please note that we post results at our discretion, therefore while many case studies are average results, others are notable for their exceptional outcomes.
 PUBLISHED 10/01/2019